Locations:

 Dual Diagnosis

-Dual diagnosis means you have both a mental health disorder and a substance use disorder at the same time.
-Other names for dual diagnosis include co-occurring disorder and co-morbidity.
-Dual diagnosis isn’t a diagnosis — it’s a combination of diagnoses.
+Dual diagnosis means you have a mental health disorder and a substance use disorder (SUD) at the same time.
+Mental health disorders can include depression, anxiety and ADHD.
+A substance use disorder may involve alcohol, drugs or other addictive substances.

 Advertisement